 Are They Endangered?

-Because they have one of the widest ranges, they’re nowhere near close to being endangered.
+Because they have one of the widest ranges, they’re nowhere close to being endangered.
 The IUCN, the organization that assesses whether a species is endangered or not, haven’t looked at yellow-bellied sea snakes.
-That’s because their range is so broad, and because numbers don’t seem to be decreasing.

 However, many threats do exist.
-Ocean acidification is an ongoing process, which is continually making the ocean (particularly around our shores) more acidic.
+Ocean acidification is an ongoing process, which is continually making the ocean, particularly around the shores, more acidic.

 The most obvious example of how this is damaging the oceans is through damaging coral reefs.
 Coral reefs in southeast Asia and Australia have already been decimated, and these are an important habitat for many sea snakes, including this species.

-Furthermore, plastic waste in the ocean is threatening the habitat of all animals in the ocean.
+Plastic waste in the ocean is threatening the habitat of all animals in the ocean.
 It degrades into smaller and smaller pieces, which seeps its way into everything in the ocean.
 Plants, small animals, and larger animals too.
-Enough ingested plastic can, of course, kill an animal.

-Yellow-bellied sea snakes, like all sea snakes, have a special adaptation that helps them to breathe underwater.
+Yellow-bellied sea snakes have a special adaptation that helps them to breathe underwater.
 Sea snakes have a lung adaptation.

 Besides that, yellow-bellied sea snakes are ovoviviparous.
 This means that the eggs are formed, live, and then hatch within the mother.
-When the snakes are born, they’re born live, just like mammals are.
+When the snakes are born, they’re born live.
 This is necessary for snakes that live out to sea, because eggs and the snakes inside them need oxygen.

 Inside their mother, they get oxygen from her, whereas eggs at the bottom of the ocean wouldn’t.
 When the snakes are born, they can head to the water’s surface to breathe.